mchestr/osrsdiff/README.md

 This ensures the database only grows when players actually make progress, significantly reducing storage requirements and improving query performance.

-### Game Mode Detection

-The service automatically detects and tracks OSRS game modes for each player:

-- **Automatic detection**: When adding a player, the system fetches from all hiscore endpoints (regular, ironman, hardcore ironman)
-- **Smart comparison**: Determines current game mode based on highest total experience across all modes
-- **Transition tracking**: Handles mode transitions (hardcore → ironman → regular) but prevents impossible backwards transitions
-- **Daily monitoring**: Runs a daily task to check all active players for game mode changes
-- **Manual updates**: API endpoint to manually update a player's game mode: `POST /players/{username}/update-game-mode`
-- **Manual trigger**: System endpoint to manually trigger daily game mode check: `POST /system/trigger-game-mode-check`

-Game modes are stored in the database and used to fetch from the correct hiscore endpoint for each player.

 ### Task Scheduling